Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Conjugacy via unified skew-normals

-Theorem~\ref{teo1} unifies and extends recent model--specific conjugacy findings by proving \textsc{sun} conjugacy for any statistical model whose likelihood can be expressed as in equation~\eqref{eq1}.
-The proof of Theorem~\ref{teo1} combines original results on \textsc{sun} conjugacy in probit models \citep[][Corollary 4]{durante_2019} with the following Lemma, which shows that \textsc{sun} priors are also conjugate to Gaussian linear regression.
+Theorem~\ref{teo1} unifies and extends recent model-specific derivations by proving SUN conjugacy for any statistical model whose likelihood can be expressed as in~\eqref{eq1}.
+The proof of Theorem~\ref{teo1} combines original results on SUN conjugacy in probit models \citep[][Corollary 4]{durante_2019} with Lemma~\ref{lem1} below, which shows that SUN priors are also conjugate to Gaussian linear regression; see Section~S2 in the Supplementary Materials for detailed proofs of Lemma~\ref{lem1} and Theorem~\ref{teo1}.